Henry Lloyd Snape: Career

 measured or analysed a mixture in a test tube.

 In 1901 he became director of education for Lancashire county and retired in 1918 to Torquay.
 Ill health reduced his work in chemistry but he participated in educational and church committees.
 He worked as a Wesleyan preacher and wrote on systematic and proportionate giving.
-He was appointed to the Order of the British Empire in 1921 for his work in training disabled servicemen.
+He was appointed as Officer of the Order of the British Empire (OBE) in 1921 for his work in training disabled servicemen.